-Our Consent Solution simplifies the process of making your forms GDPR compliant by helping you to:
+Our Consent Database simplifies the process of making your forms GDPR compliant by helping you to:

-With our Consent Solution, you can look at each individual subscriber, see when they opted in, and which form they used to do so.
+With our Consent Database, you can look at each individual subscriber, see when they opted in, and which form they used to do so.

 Compliance solutions for websites, apps and organizations: collect GDPR consent, document opt-ins and CCPA opt-outs via your web forms.